aaronteoh/streetcred/README.md

 <br><br>
 # Downloading Data
+The GCS bucket is currently set to `Requester pays`, one way to set up credentials to be able to download the data is:
+1. Create service account in your project, ensure project has attached billing account.
+2. Ensure service account has `Service Usage Consume` role under IAM.
+3. Go to `Service Accounts` and create a JSON key.
+Download and rename the key to `GOOGLE-CLOUD-CREDENTIALS.json`, saving it under `/streetcred/credentials/`

+There are other authentication methods too, some require minor edits to the code.
+With the authentication method set up, you can now run the script to download historic data.
-To download data, run `download_from_gcs.py` which is found in `applications/lta`.
+1. To download data, run `download_from_gcs.py` which is found in `applications/lta`.

-Enter start and end dates, comment out datasets which are not required.
+2. Enter start and end dates, comment out datasets which are not required.

 <br><br>
 # Contribute